At a glance…

 Volunteers need to be 18 years or over to participate on this program.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad page to to learn more.

 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Cartagena.

-Speaking Spanish is not a prerequisite for the IVHQ Colombia - Cartagena volunteer program, however on certain projects; the volunteer work will be restricted with limited language ability.
-We recommend that volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our program staff in Cartagena.
+While Spanish is not a prerequisite for the IVHQ Colombia - Cartagena Volunteer Program, please keep in mind you will be in a Spanish speaking country and translation is not readily available.
+We recommend volunteers take advantage of the very affordable language lessons offered exclusively to IVHQ volunteers by our program staff in Cartagena.
 Past volunteers feel that taking these lessons can help you immensely with your day to day volunteer work and communicating with local people.
 Volunteers interested in taking classes can arrange these directly with the local staff once in Cartagena.